 Just saw a movie on the old free-to-air telly (if I call it that, people think I have cable) called PLAYING BY HEART.
 It asked me to believe that Sean Connery and Gena Rowlands were the parents of three daughters, Madeleine Stowe, Gillian Anderson and Angelina Jolie.
 And these daughters hooked up with Dennis Quaid, Jon Stewart and Ryan Philippe respectively.
 I couldn’t accept this all-star family for even a nano-second.
 I can barely believe those people comfortably getting through the entrée at a dinner party.

 In what Universe can Stowe, Anderson and Jolie be related?
 It’s idiotic.

 Hmmm, they’re actors you say?
 And it’s only a movie.
 And we have to accept the casting of unrelated actors as family members every time we see a film?
 Good point.
 (Although one of the few good things about ED-TV was casting Woody Harrelson and Matthew Mcconaughey as brothers.
 You bought it.)

 Which brings me to this.
 As Chili Palmer turned his back on the evil world of the movie business for the wholesome world of the music business (in BE COOL the sequel to GET SHORTY), so must I.

-You know what I’m talking about, don’t ya?.
+You know what I’m talking about, don’t ya?
 Maroon F—ing 5.
-For reasons unknown to science, Maroon F—ing 5 managed to transcend all age barriers with their album “Songs For Freaking Jane” (don’t try putting that through a search engine, I added “freaking”).
+For reasons unknown to science, Maroon F—ing 5 managed to transcend all age barriers with their album “Songs For Freaking Jane” (don’t put that precise title through a search engine, I added “freaking”).

 Stayed tuned people.
 And get your iPods ready.